 The Beginning of the End

-From 2012 onwards replacing the lost ranges has proved increasingly problematical as margins tightened and many suppliers were content to sell direct in a mature global online marketplace.
+From 2012 onwards replacing the lost ranges proved increasingly problematical as margins tightened and many suppliers were content to sell direct in a mature, and global, online marketplace.

 In 2017 Vexillia reverted to its roots as a standard small business and the limited company became dormant.
 In the end the costs and paperwork associated with running a limited company far outweighed any benefit.

-Reorganised as a small business Vexillia remains viable.
+Reorganised as a small business Vexillia remained viable.
 In fifteen years change has been almost a monthly occurrence.
-As to what the future may bring: who knows?
+As to what the future may bring: who knew?

 The End is Nigh

-Vexillia began in 2002 importing high quality wargames miniatures and accessories from across Europe.
-After all these years I have finally decided to close the online business at the end of 2020 and retire from hobby retailing.
+Vexillia began in 2002.
+In early 2020, after 18 years, I decided to close the business at the end of the tax year in April 2021 and retire from hobby retailing.
 Just hobby retailing mind you.

-Once the shop has closed you can still search any remaining stock using the links on the Retail Clearance page which is accessible via the menu bar above.
+Despite the shop closure you can still search any remaining stock using the links on the retail clearance page .